dxw/playbook/_includes/sections/working-here/hiring-new-people.md

 All applications arrive via Workable.
 We review these applications as a team to decide who to take forward.

-An application review is a very quick process.
+An application review is a quick process.
 We look at the information given by the candidate and decide if it is likely that the applicant has the skills, experience and personal qualities that we need.
 If it is likely, we progress them to the next stage.